wahprima/IDNOG-API/basin.md

 Basin or commonly known as *Cekungan* in Indonesia, is to be written as `basin` in API format.

-In API format, `basin` metadata are described as follow :
+API format based on its reference in `basin` metadata are described as follow :

 SK Rev 4.2 | API
 ----------- | -----------